thawn/ttt-workshop-cnn/README.md

 This repo contains a Jupyter Book with notebooks runnable in Google Colab.
 Use the Open in Colab badges at the top of each notebook.

+## Purpose

+The purpose of this repo is twofold:

+* A hands-on workshop to teach how convolutional neural networks (CNNs) work under the hood, and how to train them for image segmentation tasks.
+* A comprehensive set of materials for instructors to use in their own teaching, giving examples of classical lecture slides, flipped classroom lessons, and pair programming exercises.

+## Prerequisites

+* Basic Python experience, including Jupyter notebooks.
+* Basic machine learning experience is helpful but not required.

 ## Setup (local)

 Requires Python 3.9+ (recommended: a virtual environment).